-Semester 2 Master of Science (Physics) 202PH24 SOLID STATE PHYSICS
+Semester 2 M.Sc.
+Physics 202PH24 SOLID STATE PHYSICS

 - The present syllabus sequence of articles in each unit enables the student to understand the gradual development of the subject regarding solid state matter. - Solid-state physics is provided an understanding of structure concerned with their association and regular, periodic arrangement in crystals. - Understand the physics of insulators, semiconductor and conductors with special emphasis on the elementary band theory of semiconductors.